cuisinecometwot/MindfulnessBell/README.md

 # Mindfulness Bell
-A very simple Mindfulness Bell written in Bash scripts for Linux
+A very simple Mindfulness Bell written in Shell scripts for Linux

 **The Mindfulness Bell** is a prominent part of the practice in Plum Village, which is a Buddhist monastery and mindfulness practice center founded by